FlorPons/FlorPons/README.md

 ## About Me
 👩I am a Frontend Developer passionate about creating interactive and engaging experiences through web applications and websites.
 Since 2022, I have been honing my skills in various languages and technologies with a special focus on developing intuitive and responsive interfaces.

-📚 Education
+📚 Education:
-🎓University Technician in Programming - National Technological University Complementary Training in:
+- 🎓University Technician in Programming - National Technological University

+  Complementary Training in:
-📊Big Data
+- 📊Big Data
-✨Full Stack Development
+- ✨Full Stack Development
-🎨UX/UI Design
+- 🎨UX/UI Design
-🧠Artificial intelligence
+- 🧠Artificial intelligence

 💻 Skills
 - Programming languages: Python, Java, JavaScript, TypeScript